ZProLegend007/brunch-mac/README.md

 ## Brunch mac is still being debugged.

 ### The combination of the linux kernel and chromeOS doesn't play too well with apple hardware so there are some bugs to squash before things work as expected.
-See the roadmap linked here: [Brunch-mac Roadmap](https://github.com/users/ZProLegend007/projects/3)
+See the roadmap linked here: [Brunch-mac Roadmap](https://github.com/users/ZProLegend007/projects/3).
+During the school term the debugging process may slow down due to my attention being focused on school.
+Any help on this project is appreciated.

 ## Install Instructions